jeralyntrose-glitch/InnerVerse/replit.md

 - **Deployment**: VM deployment to ensure inclusion of system packages like `ffmpeg`.

 ## Document Processing Pipeline
-- **PDF Parsing**: Uses PyPDF2 for text extraction from PDFs with automatic OCR fallback for scanned documents.
+- **PDF Parsing**: Uses PyPDF2 for text extraction from text-based PDFs.
-- **OCR Support**: Automatically detects scanned PDFs (documents with <50 chars/page) and uses Tesseract OCR for text extraction.
-Processes at 300 DPI with progress logging for large documents.
-Uses pdf2image with poppler for PDF-to-image conversion and pytesseract for optical character recognition.
 - **Text Chunking**: Employs LangChain's `RecursiveCharacterTextSplitter` to break documents into overlapping chunks (1000 characters with 200 character overlap).
 - **YouTube Transcription**: Utilizes `yt-dlp` for audio extraction and OpenAI Whisper API for transcription (~$0.006/min).
 Works for any video.
 Includes extended timeouts for long videos (60 min frontend, 15 min Whisper) and robust error handling for download issues.
 Generates formatted PDFs using ReportLab.
 - **Text to PDF**: Converts text to formatted PDFs with automatic punctuation and grammar fixes using GPT-3.5.